D-James-GH/cached_query/docs/docs/docs/guides/03-query.md

 As the Queries use streams to detect how many listeners they have left, using `Query.result` never adds a listener to the query.
 So, when the future is requested the [cache duration](/docs/guides/configuration) timer is started immediately if there are no other listeners attached.

+## Error Handling

+If a query, infinite query or a mutation throws an error or exception it will be caught and the current state will be updated with the error.